kaanTgun/BEMS/README.md

 ### 🤖  Deep Q Network
 DQN is a type of reinforcement learning method combined with deep neural networks.
 An agent by only knowing its current state(state-of-charge, current-power-price, month, hour) in a given environment, is required to take an action(charge, hold, discharge) and with regards to its action, it will receive a reward and a new state.
 The agent tries to explore and exploit this given model-free environment and tries to come up with the policy.

+### 🤖 🤖 Double Q-Network
+There are two DQN models used to stabilise the training and reduces overestimations due to bellman backup.
+Local Network takes actions regarding to its current policy.The error is calculated by using the old policy stored in the Target Network.